 Now, in case you are going to Edinburgh interests in the liquids, nothing stops you from taking The Scotch Whisky Experience.
 Tours vary from £15 to £36, there you learn about the science behind the Whisky, get to know some behavior and curiosities related to the drink and in the end, you will be presented with some Whiskies from different parts of Scotland for tasting.

 How to get there

 Edinburgh has its own international airport, it’s possible to get there directly.
-In case you are in Europe already, you can try one of the low cost companies operating in the area, like Ryanair.
+In case you are in Europe already, you can try one of the low-cost companies operating in the area, like Ryanair.
 Going from London, the flight leaves the Stansted airport in London and takes around one hour and a half until Edinburgh

-If you live in Europe or has a European credit card, you can buy your tickets directly from the official site of these companies, but if it is not your case, you will only be able to buy the tickets from “outsourced” sites, I bought mine on Rail Europe, the price of the ticket is a little bit higher then on the oficial one, but nothing exorbitant.
+If you live in Europe or has a European credit card, you can buy your tickets directly from the official site of these companies, but if it is not your case, you will only be able to buy the tickets from “outsourced” sites, I bought mine from Rail Europe, the price of the ticket is a little bit higher then on the oficial one, but nothing exorbitant.

 The trave lis a little bit tiring but it worths it.
 In the way between New Castle and Edinburgh you can have a glimpse of the North Sea.

 After buying your tickets you can print them directly from machines you find in the stations, normally your tiket wil be available 2 hours after the purchase, you will receive a serial number by email and that’s the number you will use on the machines.
 If you have some difficulties or distrust technology (like me, and yeah Im a 90’s kid) you can take the line where you normally buy tickets and ask the person working there to print your ticket.
 I printed mine in the St Pancras Station (in the back side of the station there is a cliche) besides the King’s Cross Station.